Best Guitar Tuners: Ultimate Buyer’s Guide to Tuners

 The iStroboSoft app (iOS & Android) is a paid option that shows how flexible an app can be.
 The below screenshots show different tuning modes from the very popular strobe mode to a confusing looking spectrum mode:

-While this is a more expensive option that most other apps (plus there are a lot of in-app purchases available), it gives you plenty of flexibility if you want something more than what the free or cheap apps offer.
+While this is a more expensive option than most other apps (plus there are a lot of in-app purchases available), it gives you plenty of flexibility if you want something more than what the free or cheap apps offer.

 There are a lot of other apps available so download a few and see which you prefer.